zsfelber/qmlweb/README.md

 It became more flexible and intelligent.

 JS Object oriented implementation of qml inheritance (_proto chain) for stacking the context, like this.$component, this._proto.$component, this._proto._proto.$component ...)
 1 single stack of loader components, Component's import cache variables, $context and 'this' object hirearchy (_protos) cover everything intuitively, the as - intended way.
-Main abstraction 1 is now "Component" that covers file loading stack, context inheritance (prototyping from top-to-bottom).
+Main abstraction 1 is now "Component" that covers file loading stack, context inheritance (prototyping from top-to-bottom), and everything.
+Component has child Components, either "Root", "Super" or "Nested".
+A child Component created by "Component.$createObject" has also got the "Element" flag.
-Main 2 is classes.js/construct method which manages object inheritance (which now also deals with a prototype chain, but from bottom-to-top as for traversing the include graph from current type (QML) to the supertype (element tag QML) operation, thus starting this from the QObject supertype, as intended).
+Main abstraction 2 is classes.js/construct method which encapsulates object / container recursive creation looking more attractive than before.
+It now also deals with a prototype chain (makes _proto chain for created items), but from bottom-to-top versus top-to-bottom logic of context inheritance, indeed.
+It's traversing the include/contain graph from current type (QML) towards the supertype/deepest nested elements (element tag QML), and starting instantiation from the base type QObject of elements and root object inheritance hierarchy, as intended.

-Removed namespace objects, global executionContext, global $basePath stacks, componentScope+objectScope, importContextId or so.
+So, I removed namespace objects, global executionContext, global $basePath stacks, componentScope+objectScope, importContextId and so.
 These were too much complexity, source of a lot of experienced and possible bugs.I simplified it.
 Now using 1 single function parameter almost across whole api consequently :
 - current object passed as "this" func.call(obj,...), func.apply(obj,...), func.bind(obj,...) as possible
-- object.$context points to a shared QMLContext instance in every loaded top component, parent is engine.rootContext (!== but parent of rootObject.context : rootObject is alterable if loading multiple roots subsequently)
+- object.$context points to a shared QMLContext instance in every loaded top component and its Supers, top parent is engine.rootContext.
+Nesting element Component always creates a new Context over prototype chain.
+( so rootContext !== anymore but is the parent of rootObject.context(s) : rootObject is alterable if loading multiple roots subsequently. )
-- Actual object's Component (obj.$component) for the $basePath, and a couple of import cache container variables (no importContextId anymore)
+- We use actual object's Component (obj.$component) for the $basePath, import cache container variables (no importContextId anymore), and Component is now a central object to reach "everything".

 QMLProperty : new alias support codes goes here.
 Property get strategy changed to lazy, a new way of listening the evaluation tree is implemented.
 Connection cleanup strategy was not implemented here, I did it, too.
 So now, with deferring unnecessary tree evaluations as well as removing obsolete